 Possible mini-abdominoplasty risks include unacceptable position of belly button, unfavorable scarring, fluid accumulation, bleeding (hematoma), infection, wound healing problems, blood clots or fat clots, changes in skin sensation, skin discoloration, loss of the umbilicus, fat necrosis, asymmetry, recurrence of loose skin, deep vein thrombosis, cardiac and pulmonary complications, persistent swelling in the legs, nerve damage, or suboptimal aesthetic result.
-Some problems will require revision surgery.
+Some problems may require revision surgery.
+Most complications are rare.

 How do I prepare for surgery?

 Prior to any procedure, it is necessary to review medications you are taking that may affect your surgery.
 You may be asked to stop or to adjust some medications you are on.
 As always, it is important to include supplements on your list of medications.
 Aspirin and aspirin products (Alka-Seltzer, Carisoprodol, Excedrin, Goody’s, Midol), anti-inflammatory medications (except acetaminophen, or Tylenol) and herbal supplements must be avoided for 2 weeks prior to your surgery.
 For more details about which medications and supplements to avoid, click here.
 Dr. Kirby will discuss your medications with you.